• Skip to primary navigation

 Instructions

-• If you have time, allow the pork chops to rest at room temperature for 30 minutes.
-The pork chops should be 3/4 to 1 inch thick.
-Pork chips can have a large rim of fat.
-If it is thick, trim it down to 1/4 inch.
-Also, slicing through the fat every inch or so helps prevent cupping of the chop.
+Allow the pork chops to rest at room temperature for 30 minutes if you have time and the chops are over 1 inch thick.
+They can have a large rim of fat.
+If it is thick, trim it down to ยผ inch.
+Also, if there is a long run of fat, slice through the fat every inch or so to help prevent the cupping of the chop.

-• Season the both sides of the chops with seasoning salt and pepper to taste.
-If you are using bouillon or soup base for your pork broth then mix two cups now.
-You may also use vegetable broth.
+Pat dry and season both sides of the chops with seasoning salt and pepper to taste.ย If you use a bouillon or soup base for your pork broth, then mix two cups now.
+You may also use chicken or vegetable broth.

-• Add 1-2 tablespoon oil to a large frying pan over medium-high heat.
-When oil is shimmering hot, add the pork and cover pan with the lid.
-Cook for about 4 minutes until bottom is nicely brown.
-Flip, cover pan and cook another 4-5 minute to internal temperature of about 145.
+Add 1 tablespoon oil to a large frying pan over medium-high heat.
+When the oil is shimmering hot, add the pork.
+Cook for 4-5 minutes until the bottom is nicely brown.
+Flip and cook for another 4-5 minutes.
+Continue to flip occasionally to an internal temperature of 145ยฐ.
+If you have difficulty getting a final internal temperature, a lid on the pan helps.

-• Remove from pan and tent lightly with foil while doing gravy phase.
+Remove from pan and tent lightly with foil while doing the gravy phase.

-• Whisk 4 tablespoons flour into one cup of broth.
-Add the other one cup of your broth to the pan over medium heat.
-When boiling slowly add the broth/flour mixture while whisking continuously.
-Continue to whisk until thickened about 2-3 minutes.
+Whisk 4 tablespoons flour into 1 cup of broth.
+Add the other 1 cup of your broth to the pan over medium heat.
+When boiling, slowly add the broth/flour mixture while whisking continuously.
+Continue to whisk until thickened, about 2-3 minutes.

 Recipe Notes